suitwoonsui/SuiTwoShooter/docs/sui-integration/12-premium-store-design.md

 ### 9.4 Max Purchase Limits ✅ **DECIDED**

 **Decision:**
-- **Per Game:** Only ONE item of each type can be used per game
+- **Per Game:** Only ONE item of each type can be selected per game
-- **Per Item Type:** Cannot stack multiple of same item type in a single game
+- **Per Item Type:** Cannot select multiple levels of same item type (e.g., can't have both +2 and +3 extra lives)
+- **Per Item Level:** Cannot select same item level twice (e.g., can't have two +3 extra lives)
+- **Selection Rule:** When user selects an item, automatically deselect any other level of that same item type
 - **Total Inventory:** Unlimited inventory (players can accumulate items)
 - **Consumption:** Selected items are consumed from inventory when game starts
 - **Visual Distinction:** Purchased items (like extra lives) display in different color (gold) vs base items (red)

+**Frontend Validation:**
+- Store UI must enforce "one item type per game" rule
+- When user clicks an item level, check if another level of same type is selected
+- If yes: Deselect previous level, select new level
+- Visual feedback: Show selected state, disable other levels of same type
+- Example: If "+2 Extra Lives" is selected, disable "+1" and "+3" buttons for Extra Lives

 ---